-In this paper, there are 80 questions and you would have 2 hours to complete it.
-Here again, there would be four choices given and you have to select the correct option.
+In this paper, there are 80 questions, and you would have 2 hours to complete them.
+Here again, there would be four choices given, and you have to select the correct option.
 An incorrect answer will invite a penalty of 1/3rd of the total marks allocated to that question.
-In the GS paper II, you have to score 33% or 66 marks in the exam.
+In GS paper II, you have to score at least 33% or 66 marks in the exam.

-The CSAT is a qualifying paper in the UPSC exam and you are required to score at least the minimum required of 33% marks for the marks secured in General Awareness to be counted towards acceptance for the Mains exam.
+The CSAT is a qualifying paper in the IAS exam, and you are required to score at least the minimum required of 33% marks for the marks secured in General Awareness to be counted towards acceptance for the Mains exam.